Naimah Amin is a visual artist based in Montréal, QC, working primarily in painting.

 They hold a BFA from Concordia University and are completing their MFA at Emily Carr University of Art + Design in Vancouver, BC.

 The Western aesthetic canon has often tied flowers to bourgeois leisure or reduced landscapes to heuristics for so-called anthropocentric order.
 I reframe these images as part of a visual commons: beauty collectively held, rooted in everyday spaces where people of varied migration and labour histories pass through on unsurrendered Indigenous land.
-Clichéd objects I am drawn to—cornerstore bouquets, sidewalk blooms, cultivated flowers in manicured yards—compose this commons in ways that resist colonial logics of ownership and (in)accessibility.
-They invite me to consider: is aesthetic engagement an act of evasion, a romanticization of working-class life that risks reproducing the gaze of the bourgeois flâneur?
-Or might it instead articulate a concrete utopia, a generative space where the capacity and desire for beauty become catalysts for political thought and action?
+Clichéd objects I am drawn to—cornerstore bouquets, sidewalk blooms, perennials in manicured yards—compose this commons in ways that resist colonial logics of ownership and (in)accessibility.
+They invite consideration of whether aesthetic engagement functions as an act of evasion—a romanticization of working-class life that risks reproducing the gaze of the bourgeois flâneur—or whether it might instead articulate a concrete utopia: a generative space in which the capacity and desire for beauty become catalysts for political thought and action.

-To pursue these questions, I develop what I theorize as a decolonial sublime: an aesthetic mode that resists the transcendental distance associated with canonical Western formulations of the sublime (e.g., Kantian and Romantic traditions), emphasizing instead proximity and reciprocity.
-My paintings are often based on subjects I encounter while walking, or on the domestic spaces where household commodities become vessels for intimate portraits of friends and loved ones.
-I am drawn to the beauty of the mundane, to the way such moments summon memory and affect.
-Colours speak of the vibrancy and vitality of non-human life, while the stark illumination of flash photography foregrounds the human gaze.
-I work primarily with acrylics; its rapid drying yet enduring materiality embodies both speed and latency, aligning with my inquiry into how transient forms might be translated into sustained painted encounters, resisting the erasures of hasty consumption.
+To pursue these questions, my practice develops what I theorize as a decolonial sublime: an aesthetic mode that resists the transcendental distance associated with canonical Western formulations of the sublime (e.g., Kantian and Romantic traditions), emphasizing instead proximity and reciprocity.
+The paintings are frequently grounded in subjects encountered through walking, as well as in domestic spaces where household commodities become vessels for intimate portraits of friends and loved ones.
+Executed primarily in acrylic, the medium’s rapid drying yet enduring materiality embodies both speed and latency, aligning with this inquiry into how transient forms might be translated into sustained painted encounters that resist the erasures of hasty consumption.

 MFA 2026 State of Practice Exhibition.
-September 18 to October 12.
+September 18 to October 12, 2025.

 MOEC Galleries, 520 E 1st Ave, Vancouver, BC V5T 0H2

-Dwelling(s), curated by Luigi Pulido, Florence-Ariel Tremblay, and Jennifer Wood.
+, curated by Luigi Pulido, Florence-Ariel Tremblay, and Jennifer Wood.
 March 5 to 12, 2025.

 MOEC Galleries, 520 E 1st Ave, Vancouver, BC V5T 0H2